UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/dima/logs.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)

 During this cycle, I focused on fixing existing bugs reported by Paula or just testing the system by myself.
-I did find some critical bugs which could impact the system and OMR pipeline, but I was able to resolve them relative quickly.
-Overall, I am happy with the current state of the project, and hope that system will work fine once we hand over the project.
+I did find some critical bugs which could impact the system and OMR pipeline, but I was able to resolve them relatively quickly.
+Overall, I am happy with the current state of the project, and hope that the system will work fine once we hand over the project.

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Finish individual report